Skip to content

 Point Music Sources vs Music Heatmaps.

-My first approach on MusIcons was using point music sources.
-Every music or sound derived from a single point on the image.
+My first approach to MusIcons was to use point music sources.
+Every music or sound is derived from a single point on the image.
 This is similar to having speakers around the image.
-The closer you are on the speaker the louder the sound.
-You can see this approach on “An Experiment on a Bird in the Air Pump”.
+The closer you are to the speaker the louder the sound.
+You can see this approach in “An Experiment on a Bird in the Air Pump”.

 Two Point Music Sources in a MusIcon.